 The Informational Session

-The Commission may hold at least three (3) non-committal, Informational Session within the last four weeks of the fall semester previous to the semester the General Elections is held.
+The Commission may hold non-committal, Informational Session within the last four weeks of the fall semester previous to the semester the General Elections is held.
 The date, time, location, and agenda of this meeting shall be posted on the official BCSGA website.

 Function of the Informational Session: